25th July 2018

 Then, why do friends have periods at the same time?

 I can hear you yelling (and I agree).
 But this happens all the time!
 Friends always have periods at the same time.

 It’s likely we are simply looking for patterns where they don’t exist.
 The idea that our periods sync undoubtedly creates closeness and a bond.

 But a theory of synchrony, collaboration and sisterhood is certainly more interesting.

 What else could impact your period?

-- Preconception nutrition and weight – being under or over weight can impact your cycle, sometimes making it shorter or longer, or stopping your periods altogether.
+- Preconception and weight – being under or over weight can impact your cycle, sometimes making it shorter or longer, or stopping your periods altogether.

 - Stress and fertility – stress can impact your cycle too.

 - Too much exercise – very intense exercise can also impact your period.
 Either because you have very low body fat, or because your body is under such intense stress from the exercise.